 - Before going to bed, mix 80g of the starter with 80g of organic white bread flour and 80g water.
 This is your sponge.
 Cover it with a cloth or a shower cap (it’s your yeast-farming duty to liberate them from hotel rooms at every opportunity).

 - Add 15g salt dissolved in a splash of water (about 10g) and knead your dough for 10 minutes until it’s beautifully smooth and elastic.
 There’s some real technique to be developed in kneading and shaping your dough, especially when it’s wet, but it isn’t hard to get the hang of it and if you’re like me, you’ll eventually find it more therapeutic than stressful.
+If you use a stand mixer, it will take a little more than 10 minutes and will definitely benefit from a couple of minutes of hand stretching afterwards.

 - We now venture into bulk fermentation.
 Leave your dough covered for an hour and then lovingly ‘stretch and fold’ with wet hands a few times to incorporate a touch more water and increase hydration à la ‘eau de bassinage’.
 This technique will help to develop the gluten further and improve the crumb.
-Repeat this each hour and then after four hours, shape the dough.
+Repeat this each hour, and then after four hours, shape the dough.
 To help it keep its shape, you want to stretch the gluten to wrap around itself tightly.
-I do this by drawing the dough towards myself (google/youtube it).
+I do this by drawing the dough towards myself (Google/YouTube it).

 - Put your dough to bed in the top of your fridge and leave it until the following morning.
 This is the retarded method – it will slow the fermentation down, leading to a more digestible loaf.